A bit more about some of our team members.

 Rishi is from the small Caribbean island state of Trinidad & Tobago.
 He was a volunteer in 2012 and returned to the working world in Canada with an opened mind on engineering.
 He returned in 2016 to assist in the research and development side of Windaid and explore the ideas that he wanted to bring to life while serving the community.
 Developing new electronics, upgrading current ones and being able to tinker and experiment are just some of the factors that makes him love being at WindAid as an engineer.
 His goal is to engage students to learn through doing and gain knowledge through problem solving.

 Chris is from Alaska, USA.
 She was a volunteer in 2011 and as a Professor now brings students to the WindAid program.
-Chris supportseducational initiatives, and helps develop relationships with educational institutions.
-Chris has been key in organizing group projects, including our largest and most recurring relationship with international educational institutions.
+Chris supports educational initiatives, and helps develop relationships with educational institutions.
+Chris was key in organizing group projects, including our largest and most recurring relationship with international educational institutions.

-Tracey brings over 25 years of experience in grassroots nonprofit development and fundraising.
+Tracey brought over 25 years of experience in grassroots nonprofit development and fundraising.

 Tracey joined WindAid in 2014 after working to fund a collaborative project between the National University of Trujillo in Peru and Northampton Community College in Pennsylvania where she is the Grants Director.
 Seeing the impact of the experience on the students and herself, she was hooked.
-Her hope is to develop a scholarship fund that supports a diverse group of volunteers.
+She worked to develop a scholarship fund that supports a diverse group of volunteers.

 Yordy Mirko Yglesias Deza

 From Trujillo, Peru, Yordy started at WindAid in 2015.
 He wanted to learn about renewable energy and turbine design.
-He most enjoys designing and constructing the systems, to give electrical energy to rural communities.
-While working with WindAid he has studied electrical mechanical engineering at Cesar Vallejo University, graduating in March 2016.
+He most enjoyed designing and constructing the systems to give electrical energy to rural communities.
+While working with WindAid he studied electrical mechanical engineering at Cesar Vallejo University, graduating in March 2016.
 Congratulations Yordy!